 AAA Editor Notes

 Pike Place Market spreads out from the corner of Pike St. and 1st Ave.
-Where else in Seattle can you wander among stall after stall of luscious produce, briny fresh seafood, beautiful cut flowers, savory cheeses, delectable baked goods, handicrafts galore and restaurants aplenty?
+Where else in Seattle can you wander among stall after stall of luscious produce, briny fresh seafood, beautiful cut flowers, gooey mac 'n' cheese, delectable baked goods, crafts galore and restaurants aplenty?
 Pike Place Market is the city's heart and soul, a market that opened in 1907 as an experiment in bringing together local farmers and consumers.

-The Main and North Arcades stretches along Pike Place between Pike and Virginia streets.
+The Main and North arcades stretch along Pike Place between Pike and Virginia streets.
 This is where many of the produce vendors, flower sellers and specialty food retailers are located.
-The fishmongers at Pike Place Fish, at the south end of the Main Arcade (near Rachel, a beloved bronze piggy bank and the market's unofficial mascot), never fail to draw a crowd with their boisterous banter and penchant for casually tossing a whole salmon or two.
+The fishmongers at Pike Place Fish market, at the south end of the Main Arcade, never fail to draw a crowd with their boisterous banter and penchant for casually tossing a whole salmon or two.

-Post Alley is a narrow pedestrian-only nook frequented by street musicians.
-The infamous Gum Wall (1428 Post Alley) is a popular photo spot.
-DownUnder, below the Main Arcade, is a warren of specialty shops selling everything from jewelry to collectibles to toys to vintage comics.
+On narrow, pedestrian-only Post Alley is the infamous Gum Wall, a wall covered in colorful chewing gum that's a popular photo op.
+DownUnder, below the Main Arcade, is a warren of specialty shops selling everything from jewelry to collectibles to vintage comics.

 Ethnic groceries, bookstores, meat sellers and small mom 'n' pop businesses also are part of the market fabric.
 A Starbucks branch (1912 Pike Pl., the chain's oldest in operation), Beecher's Homemade Cheese (1600 Pike Pl., their original store) and Sur La Table (84 Pine St. and also their first store) are the only national retailers.
 Franchises are not permitted, but several businesses that started in the market have expanded to other locations.